 Write a binary restart file of the current state of the simulation.

 Restart files can be read by a read_restart command to restart a simulation from a particular state.
 Because the file is binary (to enable exact restarts), it may not be readable on another machine.
-In this case, the restart2data program in the tools directory can be used to convert a restart file to an ASCII data file.
-Both the read_restart command and restart2data tool can read in a restart file that was written with the "%" character so that multiple files were created.
+In this case, you can use the -r command-line switch to convert a restart file to a data file.

-IMPORTANT NOTE: Although the purpose of restart files is to enable restarting a simulation from where it left off, not all information about a simulation is stored in the file.
+Although the purpose of restart files is to enable restarting a simulation from where it left off, not all information about a simulation is stored in the file.
 For example, the list of fixes that were specified during the initial run is not stored, which means the new input script must specify any fixes you want to use.
 Even when restart information is stored in the file, as it is for some fixes, commands may need to be re-specified in the new input script, in order to re-use that information.
-See the read_restart command for information about what is stored in a restart file.
+Details are usually given in the documentation of the respective command.
+Also, see the read_restart command for general information about what is stored in a restart file.

 This command requires inter-processor communication to migrate atoms before the restart file is written.
 This means that your system must be ready to perform a simulation before using this command (force fields setup, atom masses initialized, etc).